Bielefeld: Transport

 Two major autobahns, the A 2 and A 33, intersect in the south east of Bielefeld.
 The Ostwestfalendamm expressway connects the two parts of the city, naturally divided by the Teutoburg Forest.
 Bielefeld Hauptbahnhof, the main railway station of Bielefeld, is on the Hamm–Minden railway and is part of the German ICE high-speed railroad system.
 The main station for intercity bus services is Brackwede station.

-Bielefeld has a small airstrip, Flugplatz Bielefeld, in the Senne district but is mainly served by the three larger airports nearby, Paderborn Lippstadt Airport, Münster Osnabrück International Airport and Hannover Airport.
+Bielefeld has a small airstrip, Flugplatz Bielefeld, in the Senne district but is mainly served by the three larger airports nearby, Paderborn Lippstadt Airport, Münster Osnabrück Airport and Hannover Airport.

 Bielefeld boasts a well-developed public transport system, served mainly by the companies moBiel (formerly Stadtwerke Bielefeld – Verkehrsbetriebe) and "BVO".
 The Bielefeld Stadtbahn has four major lines and regional trains connect different parts of the city with nearby counties.
 Buses also run throughout the area.

 Main sights

 Sparrenburg Castle is Bielefeld's characteristic landmark.
 It was built between 1240 and 1250 by Count Ludwig von Ravensberg.
 The 37 m tower and the catacombs of the castle are open to the public.

+The Linen Weavers' Monument, with the German name Leineweber-Denkmal, created by the Tyrolean sculptor Perathoner, has been one of Bielefeld's most recognisable symbols for over 100 years.
+It stands as a reminder of the time when the city gained importance through the production of linen, with the traditional crafts of spinning and weaving, and its high-quality linen became known worldwide, characterised by its own seal of quality.

 The Old City Hall (Altes Rathaus) was built in 1904 and still serves the same function.
 Its façade reflects the so-called Weserrenaissance and features elements of various architectural styles, including Gothic and Renaissance.
 Though the mayor still holds office in the Old City Hall, most of the city's administration is housed in the adjacent New City Hall (Neues Rathaus).

 The City Theatre (Stadttheater) is part of the same architectural ensemble as the Old City Hall, also built in 1904.
 It has a notable Jugendstil façade, is Bielefeld's largest theatre and home of the Bielefeld Opera.
 Another theatre (Theater am Alten Markt) resides in the former town hall building on the Old Market Square (Alter Markt), which also contains a row of restored 16th and 17th-century townhouses with noteworthy late Gothic and Weser Renaissance style façades (Bürgerhäuser am Alten Markt).

 The oldest city church is Altstädter Nicolaikirche.
 It is a Gothic hall church with a height of 81.5 m.
 It was founded in 1236 by the Bishop of Paderborn, and enlarged at the beginning of the 14th century.
 The church was damaged in World War II and later rebuilt.
 Three times a day, a carillon can be heard.
 The most valuable treasure of this church is a carved altar from Antwerp, decorated with 250 figures.
 A small museum housed within illustrates the history of the church up to World War II.